MaartenStork/Project_ABM/README.md

 ## Running Code

 The file `dynamic_coop.py` contains the model code (in python) and is the script to run for a single simulation.
-It generates a `simulation.GIF` file in the simulation_output directory.
+It generates a `simulation.gif` file in the `simulation_output` directory.
 The GIF shows the movement and interactions between agents over the span of one simulation.